StereoKit/StereoKit-Docs/docs/preview/Pages/StereoKit/UI/Input.md

 ---
 layout: default
 title: UI.Input
 description: This is an input field where users can input text to the app!
 Selecting it will spawn a virtual keyboard, or act as the keyboard focus.
 Hitting escape or enter, or focusing another UI element will remove focus from this Input.
+Shift+Enter adds a newline instead, and tab adds a tab.
 ---
 # [UI]({{site.url}}/preview/Pages/StereoKit/UI.html).Input